denten-books/plain-text/4-chapter.md

 form, we must accept it (at least in that extended portion) as a culturally- and historically- contingent artifact.
-This means that things like books, chapters, filing systems, and book indices, belong not to the history media or textual theory alone, but also to the theory of cognition proper.
+This means that things like books, chapters, filing systems, and book indices, belong not to the history media or textual theory alone, but also to the theory of cognition.
+This also means that cognition, in its extended form, *has* a history.
 To the extent that media studies and literary theory deal with forms of media being, they enter cognitive science on equal grounds, not as mere illustration or supplement.
 An exposition of the extended cognition hypothesis will pave the way to a case study of personal archiving practice in the history of modern computing, at the conclusion of the chapter.

-[ln4-recursive]: See also @breuer_paradox_1993, 559-580.
+[^ln4-recursive]: See also @breuer_paradox_1993, 559-580.

-[ln4-boring]: I suspect both would make for far more boring plays than the original.
+[^ln4-boring]: I suspect both would make for far more boring plays than the original.

 [^ln4-dupont]: All materials in this section come from an online archive of